OCD Therapy: Treatment in Providence

 What to Expect in OCD Treatment Sessions

-Beginning OCD treatment means working with a therapist who specializes in obsessive-compulsive disorder and understands its particular mechanisms.
-Your therapist will help you understand how OCD operates in your brain, why compulsions maintain the problem even though they feel like the solution, and how to gradually change your response to obsessions.
-Treatment typically involves weekly sessions initially, with the possibility of spacing out as you build skills.
-In many cases, it is also important to consult a doctor to discuss medication options, including the risks and benefits, as part of your overall treatment plan.
-Certain psychiatric medicines, especially antidepressants, are commonly used to help control the obsessions and compulsions of OCD.
-FDA-approved SSRIs for OCD include fluoxetine, sertraline, and fluvoxamine.
-These SSRIs are often prescribed at higher doses for OCD than for depression, and it can take two to three months to notice a difference.
-For individuals who do not respond to first-line treatments, other medications such as clomipramine (a tricyclic antidepressant) or antipsychotics may be added as adjunctive options to improve outcomes.
+Starting OCD treatment means working with a therapist specialized in obsessive-compulsive disorder who understands its mechanisms.
+Your therapist will explain how OCD works in your brain, why compulsions maintain it, and how to change your response to obsessions.
+Treatment usually begins with weekly sessions, possibly spacing out as you progress.
+Consulting a doctor about medication is often important; antidepressants like fluoxetine, sertraline, and fluvoxamine (FDA-approved SSRIs) are commonly prescribed at higher doses for OCD than depression and may take two to three months to show effects.
+For those not responding to first-line treatments, other medications like clomipramine or antipsychotics may be added.

-• Building distress tolerance: Developing ability to sit with anxiety and uncertainty without immediately trying to eliminate the discomfort.
+Building distress tolerance: Learn to sit with anxiety without immediate relief.

-• Preventing relapse: Learning to recognize warning signs and maintain gains long after therapy ends.
+Preventing relapse: Recognize warning signs and maintain progress after therapy ends.

 OCD vs. OCPD: Understanding the Difference